GSUGuide21/PantherBot/README.md

 # PantherBot

-PantherBot is a bot made generally for the GSU (#NotSouthern) Discord server.
-However, this bot can be used on any other GSU server.
+PantherBot is a bot made using **Discord.js**.
+It is created specifically for the GSU (#NotSouthern) Discord server.
+However, you are allowed to use this bot on any other server.